denis-migdal/LISS/README.md

 - **Inherit a builtin HTML element easily**, without worrying about [`customElements.define()` third parameter](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define), or whether [`attachShadow` is supported by this HTML element](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow).
   - [*📖 Learn more about this feature.*](#easily-inherit-a-builtin-html-element)
-- **Ensure the WebComponent is properly initialized before usage**, children are forced upgraded, and `this.content`, `this.self` raise exceptions if called before initialization. `this.assertInit()` can also be used.
+- **Ensure the WebComponent is properly initialized before usage**, children are forced upgraded, and the class instance is only built during upgrade.
   - [*📖 Learn more about this feature.*](#ensure-initialization-before-use)
 - **Better management of observed attributes**, callback is only called *after* initialization, value of all observed attribute is cached to prevent useless DOM access, also enabling easier data validation.
   - [*📖 Learn more about this feature.*](#observe-attributes)